.FUN File Extension

 NOTE: Jigsaw may also rename files to use the .KKK, .gws, or .btc extensions.

-How do I open a FUN file?
+How to open a FUN file

 Because FUN files are encrypted with ransomware, they cannot be opened.
 However, you can decrypt FUN files to restore them to their original state.